 Because of the DIGIC 4+ processor, which is better and quicker than its predecessor, the battery life is even greater.
 T6 has good battery life to last up to 500 single freeze frame photos, which is enough to endure a whole day of shooting outside.

 Even though the T6 is a camera aimed at novices, it makes no concessions in terms of image quality, battery life, or processing speed in any way.
 Moreover, when used in conjunction with Canon’s software, it is possible to fine-tune images while still in the Camera.

 The design of the T6 does not in any way depart from the standard pattern for entry-level SLR cameras.
-It measures 4.0 inches in height, 5.1 inches in width, and 3.1 inches in depth (HWD), and it weighs 1.1 pounds without a lens attached.
+It measures 4.0 inches in height, 5.1 inches in width, and 3.1 inches in depth (HWD) and weighs 1.1 pounds without a lens attached.
 The body is black, and the outside is made of plastic.

-It would have been nice to have a button or link that took you directly to the connection from the image playback interface, but you’ll just have to keep in mind that the option is buried deep within the menu system.
+It would have been nice to have a button or link that took you directly to the connection from the image playback interface, but you’ll have to keep in mind that the option is buried deep within the menu system.

 However, when working in low light, the focus speed drops to 1.4 seconds when using the optical viewfinder.
 This is an unacceptable pace for an SLR, considering that the Nikon D3400 can focus in 0.5 seconds when working in the same conditions.

 Image and Video Quality

 While the majority of APS-C SLRs, including Canon’s most recent midrange T7i ($699.96 at Amazon)(Opens in a new window) model, have upgraded to image sensors with 24 megapixels, the T6 continues to employ an imager with only 18 megapixels.
 It is an old sensor, very much like the one found in Canon models dating back to the T2i from the year 2010.